m-viehl/lunar-cave/README.md

 # TOFIX
 - avoid creation of long backwards-going straight segments (triggered when an invalid cave angle is reached; use seeds for debugging)
+- implement cache busting
+- do not show "game over" when winning ^^

 # TODO
 - make difficulty configurable -> different profiles/levels, easy mode
     - using the settings object as prototype may solve the issue that inheriting from a base configuration is annoying
-- implement cache busting
 - use Pixi
 - implement cave zones with different creation parameters for more variability
-- don't have the ship always centered (this one is probably difficult, maybe don't do it)
 - Controller support
 - mobile controls
 - cave of the day; at least print seed (and version?) to console